A Comprehensive Guide to Social Engineering Prevention

 - Passes the threat to the end-user with another label appended to the subject text like “SPAM” or “LIKELY PHISHING.”

 Many programs automate some or all the actions via rules and artificial intelligence.

 A relatively new IT solution, detonation sandboxes intercept malicious content—mostly file attachments and Internet content from clicked URLs.
-They temporarily block or prevent them from executing in the user’s current security context to not harm.
+Then, they temporarily block or prevent them from executing in the user’s current security context to not harm.

 They then open them in various virtual environments that attempt to mimic the core components of a device’s existing environment where the blocked content would have been executed or opened otherwise.
 Once opened in that safe location, the content gets analyzed for legitimacy versus malicious intent.

-If the content is deemed safe, it executes on the user’s device in the original, intended manner.
+Once deemed safe, content executes on the user’s device in the original, intended manner.
 Detonation sandboxes have gained widespread use but are still not as ubiquitous as other types of more common defenses, such as firewalls and content filters.
 Although more accurate than antivirus software, they are not failproof.

 Reputation services advise, block, or allow content based on its origination URL pathway, domain name, or IP address.
 The earliest (and still popularly used) reputation services were crude blacklisting services that contained lists of domains previously reported as malicious.
 These lists or databases could be downloaded or referenced by other services, such as email servers or browsers, to help allow or deny content.

 Early, popular blacklisting services include Spamhaus, DNSBL, Ospam, and Google Safe Browsing.
 Another, known as the Blacklist Master, contains pointers to more than 100 individual blacklists.